califlower/Multithreaded_Bank/README.md

 This is a command line program that takes no arguments.
 Simply run it, and then keep it in the background

 **open**
+Starts a new account.
+Account name must be under 100 characters.
+You cannot have more than 20 accounts at any one time Accounts get deleted on server closing.

 **start**